 How we scan, and what we never do.

-This document describes the operational boundaries of every RiskMeter scan.
-It is binding for accepted free-scan customers and is referenced by our written authorization.
+This document describes the operational boundaries of every RiskMeter website security scan.
+It is binding for accepted free-scan customers, is referenced by our written authorization, and is part of the Terms of use & scan authorization linked at the bottom of every page.

 1. Authorized targets only

-RiskMeter only ever performs scanning activity against assets the requester has explicitly identified, in writing, as owned by them or as assets they are authorized by the asset owner to approve for testing.
-[TODO_LEGAL_REVIEW]
+RiskMeter only ever performs scanning activity against assets the requester has explicitly identified, in writing, as either owned by them or as assets they are authorized by the asset owner to approve for testing.
+Each Scan is preceded by a written scope confirmation that lists every domain, subdomain, path prefix, and (where applicable) IP range that is in scope.

 If we cannot independently verify ownership or authorization to a reasonable degree of confidence, we will pause and request additional confirmation before proceeding.
-We reserve the right to decline any engagement.
+We reserve the right to decline any engagement for any reason or no reason.

 2. Scope and assets

-- Public web domains and subdomains explicitly listed by you
+- Public web domains and subdomains explicitly listed by the requester

 - Web applications served from those domains

-- Server-level configuration of those assets (TLS, certificates, security headers, exposed services, banners)
+- Server-level configuration of those assets (TLS versions, certificate validity, security headers, exposed services, server banner strings)

 The following are out of scope unless explicitly added in writing: